JRiver Media Center

 JRiver Media Center is a multimedia application that allows the user to play and organize various types of media on a computer running Windows, macOS, or Linux operating systems.
+Developed by JRiver, Inc., it is offered as shareware.

 JRiver Media Center is a "jukebox"-style media player, like iTunes, which usually uses most of the screen to display a potentially very large library of files.
+Features include the ability to rip and burn CDs, static and dynamic playlists, and plugins such as Audioscrobbler and G-Force visualization.
 Regular (usually daily beta) builds are posted on the Media Center Interact forum implementing requested features and fixing reported bugs.
 The forum has an active member community, with more than 56,000 members as of 2021.

-Also available for JRiver Media Center are an Audioscrobbler plugin, and G-Force, a popular visualization.

-It can also rip and burn CDs.
-Media Center also supports static and dynamic playlists.
+History

+JRiver Media Center was created by J. River, Inc., a Minneapolis-based company founded in 1982 by James "Jim" Hillegass that developed networking and internet software for Windows, DOS and Unix.
+Originally the software was known as Media Jukebox and had both free and premium versions.

+The company announced in 2001 that it planned to launch a subscription service for Media Jukebox to compete with Napster.

+The software was rebranded to JRiver Media Center for version 9 in 2003.